Skip to main content

 2 mentions Positive Neutral Negative

-Character development features a variety of character designs catering to diverse tastes, though they are generally considered standard and not particularly unique.
+Character development features a variety of character designs that cater to different tastes, though they are generally considered standard and not particularly unique.

 • “Character designs are fine but nothing unique.”